esimm03/Solar_Calculator/README.md

 "pip install geopandas shapely numpy"

 **Usage**
 Run the Script: Execute the Python script in your terminal or command prompt.
+Before usage, please hardcode a desired output path on line 13.

 **Provide Inputs:**
 Enter the path to the shapefile when prompted.